 Formulating and implementing these policies and program will require a countywide effort and robust interagency coordination.
 It is also important to have private entities such as community organizations and non-profits deeply involved with implementation.

 Owner Occupied Conversions

-These catalyst policies would, if adopted and implemented, incentivize and assist existing homeowners who wish to convert their homes to duplexes or multiplexes.
+These catalyst policies would, if adopted and implemented, incentivize and assist existing homeowners who wish to convert their homes to a duplex or multiplex.

 Property Tax Refunds